signalsciences/SigSciApiPy/README.md

 ### Authentication

-There are two options for specifying your credentials for authentication:
+There are several options for specifying your credentials for authentication.
+You can set credentails via environment variables or via a configuration file.
+In addition, you can use API tokens (preferred) or password.

 #### Authenticate Using Environment Variables (with API token)